Costa Rica

 Collared Anteater in a Palm Tree

 In Costa Rica there are three species of anteaters: the most commonly seen is the Collared Anteater, which is a bit bigger than a domestic cat.
-The cute little Silky Anteater is just 38 cm tall and very hard to see as he is nocturnal and lives high in the canopy.
-The third one, the Giant Anteater, measures up to two meters (including the tail) and is exceptionally rare, maybe even extinct in Costa Rica.
+The cute little Silky Anteater is only 38 cm tall and very hard to spot as it is nocturnal and lives high in the canopy.
+The third, the Giant Anteater, measures up to two metres (including the tail) and is extremely rare, perhaps even extinct in Costa Rica.

-Anteaters live solitary and each individual needs a territory of around 185 acres.
-The anteater subsists on a diet of ants and termites but he is selective, eating relatively few ants of any given colony and avoiding those with painful stings or bites.
-He has a long head and a tubular mouth that is not larger than a pencil and has no teeth.
-His most striking feature is the tongue which can be up to 1 meter long and is coated in a sticky saliva.
-With this the anteater licks the ants out of their nest at around 150 laps per minute.
-The Collared Anteater consumes an estimated 30,000 ants every day.
+Anteaters are solitary creatures and each individual requires a territory of around 185 acres.
+The anteater subsists on a diet of ants and termites, but is selective, eating relatively few ants from any given colony and avoiding those with painful stings or bites.
+It has a long head and a tubular mouth, no larger than a pencil, with no teeth.
+Its most striking feature is its tongue, which can be up to a metre long and is coated in a sticky saliva.
+It is used to lick the ants out of their nest at a rate of about 150 laps a minute.
+The Collared Anteater consumes an estimated 30,000 ants per day.

-The front claws, used to tear open termite nests and digging in the ground, are so long that they are tucked under, and the animal walks on its knuckles.
-To defend itself, the anteater stands on its hind feet and uses its strong front claws as weapons.
-It doesn't however always help him - each year a lot of anteaters get killed by dogs.
+The front claws, which are used to rip open termite nests and dig in the ground, are so long that they are tucked under and the animal walks on its knuckles.
+To defend itself, the anteater stands on its hind legs and uses its powerful front claws as weapons.
+This doesn't always help - many anteaters are killed by dogs every year.

 Dog owners shouldn't let their dogs go hunting and kill animals!